itsRohit47/Customer-Management-System/README.md

 ### To run this app:

->Note: you need to have docker engine running
+>Note: you need to have the docker engine running

 - Download this repo as a zip folder.
 - if you are on mac, simply open the mac-os folder and launch the terminal from this folder and type `sh start-cms.sh` and this will start the app on localhost:4200